lollipopman/coproc-blog-post/post.md

     printf "%s\n" "$(rando butter bubbles)"
     printf "%s\n" "$(rando butter bubbles)"

-Here we rename our `rando` function to `rando-daemon`, to indicate it is now a daemon, and we add a new `rando` function who communicates with the `rando-daemon` over its stdin and stdout pipes created by the coproc command `coproc RANDO { rando-daemon; }`.
-In this invocation `RANDO` is instantiated as an array of file descriptors connected to `rando-daemon` with `${RANDO[0]}` being stdout and `${RANDO[1]}` being stdin.
-We also retool `rando-daemon` to loop forever reading from stdin and writing its responses to stdout.
-With those changes made the function can now use a local associative array to cache results, which will persist as long as the coproc is running.
+    ```

+Here we rename our `rando` function to `rando-daemon`, to indicate it is
+now a daemon, and we add a new `rando` function who communicates with
+the `rando-daemon` over its stdin and stdout pipes created by the coproc
+command `coproc RANDO { rando-daemon; }`.
+In this invocation `RANDO` is
+instantiated as an array of file descriptors connected to the
+`rando-daemon` with `${RANDO[0]}` being its stdout and `${RANDO[1]}`
+being its stdin.
+We also retool `rando-daemon` to loop forever reading
+from stdin and writing its responses to stdout.
+With those changes made
+the function can now use a local associative array to cache results and
+the array persist as long as the coproc is running.

-The message format over the pipes is freeform, here I chose to use tab delimited data as it makes for a pretty simple solution.
+The message format over the pipes is free form, here I chose to use tab
+delimited data as it makes for a pretty simple solution.

-# Emojify With Coprocs
+## Emojify With Coprocs

-Given our new knowledge of coprocs we can retool the slow `short-code-emoji` function as a coproc daemon, adding a while loop reading stdin.
-Our query response is a tab delimited return code and
+Given our new knowledge of coprocs we can retool the slow
-emoji:
+`short-code-emoji` function as a coproc daemon, adding a while loop
+reading from stdin.
+Our stdin query response is enhanced to include a
+tab delimited return code and emoji:

     ```bash
     function short-code-emoji-daemon {